graum/xyz/readme.md

 # Update
 We moved our activities over to gitlab and this repo is no archival.
-For the active one with updates please head over to our (graum gitlab)[https://gitlab.com/graum/xyz].
+For the active one with updates please head over to our [graum gitlab](https://gitlab.com/graum/xyz).
 See you there!

 # graum.xyz - space for libre text and poetry